rdwyse/TechPT/TechPT - 2024.09.16 - Data Management Documentation.md

 - Action:
   - Documented this oversight for future reference without attempting to correct javascript for future studies.

+## Date: 2024.09.20

+  ### Readjusting CaregiverID for Case 2
+  See  `#### 2024.09.16 Error Addendum`

+  ### Adjusting Records for Caregiver Entry Due to Incorrect Phase Selection

+- **Action**:
+  - Custom sorted the data by `DateTimeStamp` in ascending order.
+  - Identified the instance with `InstanceID: 0mor6ievy3`, which was the last trial of the simulated child session.
+  - Duplicated the row with `InstanceID: 0mor6ievy3` and assigned the duplicated row `InstanceID: 0mor6ievy3-duplicate`.
+  - Added the following trial note:
+    `**Post-Hoc duplication of trial see # Data Cleanup Process Documentation ## Date: 2024.09.20.`

+- **Reason**:
+  - The wrong phase selection (`0_BL` instead of `2_T2`) caused the caregiver to deliver incorrect directions.
+While mastery was determined in-session by the experimenter, it was not reflected in the programmatic calculations, leading to an extra 9 trials being completed.
+  - These extra trials resulted in an odd number of trials, which would cause issues in the trial block parsing.
+By duplicating the last trial, we ensured an even number of trials without impacting the score, as duplicating or keeping a single trial results in the same trial block score.

+- **Outcome**:
+  - The duplicated trial allowed the data to be properly parsed with an even number of trials, ensuring accurate trial block formation without discarding any trials.
+  - This will need to be noted in the methods section and graphically represented.

+  ### Adjusting CaregiverID for Incorrect Case Assignment

+- **Action**:
+  - Sorted data by `DateTimeStamp` to identify the relevant session start and end points.
+  - Identified InstanceID: `ycmd3jnuj5` as the confederate guide survey start and InstanceID: `embw4dvrws` as the session end.
+  - Sorted the data by `Respondent`, then by `DateTimeStamp`, to ensure the correct sequence of events was captured.
+  - Replaced 8 cells from `Case3` to `Case2` in `E541:E548`, between InstanceID: `ycmd3jnuj5` to `to8bfqsufjxg`.

+- **Reason**:
+  - While tabulating Case 2 data, it was identified that the `Simulated Child 1_T1` data was missing.
+Upon review of the Master Table, it was discovered that Case 3’s `CaregiverID` had been incorrectly assigned during the confederate guide session for Case 2.
+  - This error occurred during the session immediately following the identification of the mastery criteria issue in Case 3 and its subsequent adjustment, which likely contributed to the confusion in the confederate guide.
+  - The Caregiver Guide for Session 2 correctly utilized `Case 2` during the session, ensuring that only the confederate guide had this discrepancy.
+  - Additionally, the `0_AC` trials following `1_T1` and `1_SC` correctly used the `CaregiverID` for `Case 2`.

+- **Outcome**:
+  - Corrected the CaregiverID for the confederate guide during Case 2 sessions, ensuring that all relevant data is properly associated with the correct case.
+  - This adjustment ensures accurate data tabulation for Case 2 and prevents any further discrepancies between the Caregiver and Confederate guides.
+  - No impact on direction delivery due to the correct CaregiverID being used in the Caregiver Guide.

 # Data Preparation